 Most Recent Posts

-Today we have a guest post from Emily Skor, Vice President of Communications and Alliance Development for the Consumer Healthcare Products Association.
+Today we have a guest post from Dan Leonard, President of the National Pharmaceutical Council.

 My first memory of listening to Bruce Springsteen my father play lullabies on his guitar, as I desperately tried to fight off sleep.
 Listening to Bruce and the E Street Band was as much a part of the fabric of my family as exchanging gifts at Christmas.
 We discussed his music the way we gossiped about family friends, and gifting a new album to my father was a sure-fire way to buy his love (just kidding, Dad).

 Today, President Obama said in a speech in Colorado, "I believe in American workers, I believe in this American industry, and now the American auto industry has come roaring back.

 While writing a response to Donald Lights' flawed analysis in the British Medical Journal, I came across an insightful blog post written by Derek Lowe of "In the Pipeline" fame.

 While staying up late the other night watching U.S. gymnast McKayla Maroney fall after she descended from her amazing vault jump, I couldn't help but feel terrible for her.
 You could tell by the look in her eyes that she thought she failed not only herself but also America.
 But the reality is that we all continue to be proud that she represented our country, despite her loss in the vault competition.

 Luckily, I've never had one.
 Of the 36 million people suffering from migraines in the US, only about 50-60% of those get any help from medications currently on the market.
 That's an enormous amount of people dealing with pain on a daily basis.